Advanced Patterns & JS Interop#

 msgHandler = onMessage;

-ws.onmessage = lambda(e: Any) {
+ws.onmessage = lambda(e: any) {

 msg = JSON.parse(e.data);